 605 N. Capital Avenue, Idaho Falls, ID 83402.

-A copy of the absentee ballot request form is also available on the elections offce website.
-In Bonneville County the website is http://www.co.-bonneville.id.us/.
-Select “Elections” from the menu on the left side of the website home page screen.
-Your completed absentee ballot must be returned to your county elections oce by mail or in person before 8 pm on election day.
+Your completed absentee ballot must be returned to your county elections office by mail or in person before 8 pm on election day.

 3. Vote Early

-You can vote early at your county elections offce.
-In Bonneville County the address is 825 Shoup (across from the driver’s license building), between the hours of 9 am and 4 pm.
-Early voting in Idaho usually begins in early October.
+You can vote early at your county elections office.
+In Bonneville County, the address is 605 N. Capital Avenue, Idaho Falls, ID.
 You can register to vote when you vote early if you are not already registered.
-Bring proper identifycation, picture ID, and proof of residence such as a utility bill.
+Bring proper identification, picture ID, and proof of residence such as a utility bill.